What's Accepted - Top Recycling Questions

 Plastic food bags

-Produce bags, bread bags, frozen food and Ziploc pouches go in the garbage and cannot go your recycling cart.
+Produce bags, bread bags, frozen food and Ziploc pouches go in the garbage and cannot go in your recycling cart.
 Plastic food bags often contain food residue and moisture that contaminate the rest of the plastic material.

 An alternative is to reuse them for storing food at home and for shopping.